bookofproofs/bookofproofs.github.io/_sources/history/18th-century.md

 : An Italian-born French mathematician who excelled in all fields of analysis and number theory and analytical and celestial mechanics.

 ### 1737
-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hutton/">James Hutton</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hutton/">Charles Hutton</a>
-: A Scottish chemist and geologist best known for his theory of the age of the Earth.
-He was greatly influenced by Newton's work.
+: An English mathematician who wrote arithmetic textbooks.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Vilant/">Nicolas Vilant</a>